Phone Number: 01246 850430

 - The Great Barn restaurant serves meals, snacks, cream teas and beverages.

 - Dogs welcome on leads in parkland.

 Opening Times & Ticket Prices:

-- Please visit the Hardwick Hall website for opening times and prices.
+- Please check the Hardwick Hall website for opening times and prices.

 Before you start your journey to Hardwick Hall for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.